jormarma/equally/ROADMAP.md

 ## Inclusion

 Creation of a new function that determines if all values of a complex value (object, array) are included in another object.

-## Configuration of the comparison

-Configurable case sensitivity for strings.